-Compass at Google India (Gurugram, Haryana) decided to buy KHABCoFED small millets and small millets value added products for Google Canteens in India.
-The FACT Agrobiodiversity Accelerator has established a connection between actors across the value chain and the Federation is now being onboarded as a supplier to Compass Group.
+Compass India (Gurugram, Haryana) decided to buy KHABCoFED small millets and small millets value added products for the Canteens in India.
+The FACT Agrobiodiversity Activator has established a connection between actors across the value chain and the Federation is now being onboarded as a supplier to Compass Group.

 Farming small millets requires much less agricultural inputs—like fertilizers and pesticides— compared to wheat and rice, while their fibrous root network helps maintain soil integrity.
 The byproduct of their processing (stems, husks, straws), when used as organic matter in traditional agriculture practices, are slow in composting and preserve soil health for a longer time by helping in maintaining soil structure and retaining water.

 Even after the Green Revolution wiped them out, farmers kept on cultivating millets in marginal lands, where everything else would struggle to grow.
 They were a sort of insurance policy, in case major crops would fail or market fluctuations would not allow farmers to access them.
 All small millets are characterized by higher tolerance to environmental stresses (such as drought, salinity, light and heat) than major cereals and they are considered to be one of the most interesting climate-smart crops to ensure food security in the future.